What is ClickHouse?¶

 It is easy to see that the OLAP scenario is very different from other popular scenarios (such as OLTP or Key-Value access).
 So it doesn't make sense to try to use OLTP or a Key-Value DB for processing analytical queries if you want to get decent performance.
 For example, if you try to use MongoDB or Redis for analytics, you will get very poor performance compared to OLAP databases.

-Column-oriented databases are better suited to OLAP scenarios (at least 100 times better in processing speed for most queries).
-The reasons for that are explained below in detail, but it's easier to be demonstrated visually:
+Column-oriented databases are better suited to OLAP scenarios: they are at least 100 times faster in processing most queries.
+The reasons are explained in detail below, but the fact is easier to demonstrate visually:

 - For an analytical query, only a small number of table columns need to be read.
 In a column-oriented database, you can read just the data you need.
 For example, if you need 5 columns out of 100, you can expect a 20-fold reduction in I/O.